 Winter Training Program

 We believe our winter program is the benchmark in training.
 We've developed a very precise curriculum over the years.
 I give a lot of credit to my mentors - Ken Knutson (current Cleveland Indians Throwing Coordinator, former Head Coach at UW, and former Pitching Coach at ASU), Joe Ross (current Area Supervisor Scout for the Kansas City Royals, former PAC 12 coach for 20 plus years), Ron Wolforth (Texas Baseball Ranch, seen on 60 Minutes, ESPN, and more), and many others!
+We'd not be where we are today without these great baseball minds.

 Our model encompasses the following, but not limited to - a defined hitting program, an extensive throwing program (not just for pitchers), arm care protocol, a strength training program, and position skill development.
 We also focus heavily on mindset (the brain) and nutrition.
-There are many facets to our overall curriculum and like philosophy, we consider it proprietary information.
+There are many facets to our overall curriculum, and like our philosophies, we consider it proprietary information.
 Therefore, we will reveal much of it at tryouts and during the recruiting process.
 Winter training is thorough and rigorous, but fun.
 I think you'll find our winter training program to be the most comprehensive one out there.

 Uniforms and Apparel